 Assembling your computational toolbox is arguably the most important first step in modeling.
 Obviously, modeling can hardly be done without a computer, but a computer by itself is of no use if you don't know how to wield it.
-Hopefully your programming and your computational physics classes taught you the basics; in the Principles of Modeling, we will kick it up a notch and use computers as tools to solve real-world physics problems.
+Hopefully your programming and computational physics classes taught you the basics; in Principles of Scientific Modeling, we will kick it up a notch and use computers as tools to solve real-world physics problems.
 Here are a few small steps to get you in gear.

 - 1. Generate a white noise timeseries of length 1 million with mean 1 and standard deviation 0.1. - 2.
 Overplot histograms with 10, 20, 50, 100 and 200 bins.
 Label everything appropriately and make the plot visually appealing and legible. - 3.
-Run autocorrelation on the timeseries and figure out if there are any interesting peaks. - 4.
-How many 1-, 2-, 3-, 4- and 5- $\sigma$ outliers do you expect?
+Run autocorrelation on the timeseries and figure out if there are any interesting peaks.
+Why would you ever expect any interesting peaks? - 4.
+How many 1-, 2-, 3-, 4- and 5- σ outliers do you expect?
 How many are there in the timeseries?
 Re-generate the timeseries several times and re-evaluate these numbers.
 Which ones change more and why? - 5.
 Plot a cumulative function for the timeseries and fit a line to it using least squares.
-What is the significance of the slope and of the intercept?
+What is the significance of the slope and of the intercept? - 6.
+Study the similarities and the differences between the two consecutively generated timeseries.
+What are some of the useful estimators for similarity?